+35725368683

 Please note that:

-The Press and Information Office, a Consular Authority of the issuing country, or a governmental department/service of the issuing country should do the translation.
+The Press and Information Office, a Consular Authority of the issuing country, or a governmental department or service of the issuing country should translate the documents.

-Cyprus citizenship by investment program is no longer available for applications in 2023 because it was suspended in 2020.
-Please check our Cyprus residency by investment program page for the alternative way to get Cypriot citizenship in 5 years.
+Cyprus citizenship by investment program is no longer available for applications in 2025, as it was suspended in 2020.
+Please visit our Cyprus residency by investment program page for the alternative way to get citizenship in 8 years.

 Dual citizenship in Cyprus